jakesmileydev/moviesearchapp/README.md

 <h1 align="center">Movie Search App</h1>

+<a href="https://moviesearchappjs.netlify.app">Click here to see the live site at moviesearchappjs.netlify.app</a>

 <p align="center">Search movies using the Open Movie Database API, then watch the trailer using the YouTube API</p>